tushar1669/Dink-Dash-Complete-Pickleball-Platform/README.md

-# PickleBay MVP - Premier Pickleball Platform for India
+# Dink Dash MVP - Premier Pickleball Platform for India

 A comprehensive, mobile-first pickleball platform built with Next.js 14, TypeScript, and Tailwind CSS.
 This MVP focuses on the Delhi NCR market with features for venue booking, tournament participation, equipment shopping, and organizer tools.